Limited Edition Giclée Prints

 Signing, numbering and Embossing your Limited Edition prints

 Part of the exclusivity of your Limited Edition prints is adding as much reassurance to your buyers as you can.
 This includes adding the number and signing the print.
 A signed print adds weight to its authenticity.
-It also reassures your buyers.
+It also reassures your buyers that you are happy to sign the print and add to its authentication.
 An added extra touch is to have your print embossed by your fine art printer/ publisher.
 Adding further value to your Limited Edition prints.

 Please feel free to Get in touch to discuss this further